JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(DCIT 25A) Data Structures and Algo/Asymptotic Analysis Notations.md

 ## Asymptotic Analysis
-- An algorithm refers to **defining the mathematical boundation/framing of its run-time performance.**
+- of an algorithm refers to **defining the mathematical boundation/framing of its run-time performance.**
 - We can very well **conclude best case, average case, and worst case scenario of an algorithm.**
 - Refers to **computing the running time of any operation** in mathematical units of computation.